T-Felm-Lee/Dev-Env/README.md

  shell.bat for vcvarsall.bat command line setup, used to build C++ code from command line instead of in Visual Studio but using Microsofts Compiler.

- Steps with ✅ are **mandatory** to get this to work.
+ Steps with ✅ are ***mandatory*** to get this to work.

- Steps with ☑️ are *reccomended* but not mandatory.
+ Steps with ☑️ are **reccomended** but not mandatory.

+ Items marked with ❓ are _informational_, look at these and make sure the information in these match your machine, if it doesn't please let me know and I will add to this.

+ ❓ The included shell.bat file is configured for a normal VS2019 Community install, the location of your vcvarsall.bat may be different based on what you have installed.

+ ❓ A quick search on your harddrive "vcvarsall" should find the file if it is installed.
+ - When you do find it you can change the shell.bat to match the dir of your vcvarsall.bat file.
+Please let me know if this happens and what the path of the vcvarsall was so I can make more shell.bat files to match different machines or installs of VS/SDK.

  ✅Step 1:  Clone Repository onto your machine anywhere, ```you will need this path later``` so remember it or copy it.